-The TOEFL iBT® test, administered via the Internet, contains 100 percent academic content created by working with institutions to identify the English-language demands faced by non-native English speakers.
+The TOEFL iBT® test, delivered via the internet, contains 100 percent academic content created by working with institutions to identify the English-language demands faced by non-native English speakers.

-It simulates actual tasks from classrooms — from comprehending a lecture to participating in discussions and extracurricular activities.
+It simulates actual tasks from classrooms — from understanding a lecture to participating in discussions and extracurricular activities.

 Our researchers recorded examples of classroom teaching, study groups and student interactions at several institutions.
 They collected textbooks and packets from students’ courses and compiled their findings into a language database called a "corpus."
 The language used in the TOEFL iBT test closely reflects what is used in everyday academic settings.